 In each of these instances, a pedestrian may have the right to file a claim for damages against the negligent driver.
 To do so, they must have suffered some type of injury that has severely affected their life.

 When two vehicles collide with each other, it can be devastating.
-But it can also be minor.
 Many of us have experienced small fender benders that leave no more than a slight dent in our bumpers.
 But when a vehicle hits a pedestrian, it is almost always catastrophic.
 Pedestrians don’t have any form of protection against cars.
 Their bodies are left completely vulnerable to the force of the collision.
 Some of the most devastating pedestrian injuries we have seen include:

 - Fractured, broken, and crushed bones